Aaron Hicks Player Props: Yankees vs. Orioles

-After going 0-for-3 in his most recent game, Aaron Hicks and the New York Yankees take on the Baltimore Orioles (who will hand the ball to Cole Irvin) at 7:05 PM ET on Saturday.
+The New York Yankees and Aaron Hicks, who went 1-for-4 with an RBI last time out, take on Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Phillies.
+He had a one-hit performance in his most recent game (1-for-4) against the Orioles.

 Aaron Hicks Game Info & Props vs. the Orioles